 - Family-Based Therapy: Time-limited therapy that places parents in charge of feeding and monitoring the patient.
 Parents generally maintain control until the patient has returned to a healthy weight and can demonstrate at least some willingness and ability to manage her own eating behaviors.
 Parent-training has also recently been translated to the treatment of eating disorders.
 This form of family therapy instructs parents in behavior management to help them reinforce healthy behaviors and reduce unhealthy behaviors in the patient by using traditional behavioral strategies, such as rewards and punishment.

-Other therapies that have been shown to be helpful in the treatment of AN include Interpersonal therapy and psychodynamic approaches.
-Recently Acceptance and Commitment (ACT) has also been translated for the treatment of AN.
+In addition to CBT for eating disorders, other therapies that have been shown to be helpful in the treatment of AN include Interpersonal therapy and psychodynamic approaches.
+Recently Acceptance and Commitment Therapy (ACT) has also been translated for the treatment of AN.
 ACT utilizes mindfulness and acceptance-based principles to encourage individuals with AN to consider alternatives, namely in the form of valued action, to the emotional and psychological traps of control around eating and body image.

 Bulimia Nervosa and Binge Eating Disorder